Skip to main content

 University of North Carolina at Chapel Hill

 Danyu Lin is the Dennis Gillings Distinguished Professor of Biostatistics at the University of North Carolina at Chapel Hill.
 Dr. Lin is primarily interested in developing statistical methods for the designs and analyses of medical and public health studies.
-His current research focuses on three areas:
+His current research focuses on four areas:

 COVID-19